How to choose a preschool that aligns with your family

 Friedrich Froebel, a German educator, recognised the importance of brain development in the first three years of a child's life.
 His kindergartens were built on the philosophy that children are creative beings who need to learn and develop at their own pace.

 The Froebel method values play as the natural way for children to explore and understand the world.
-It promotes holistic development and creativity in early childhood education, aiming to instill a love for learning from an early age.
+It promotes holistic development and creativity in early childhood education, aiming to instil a love for learning from an early age.

 The Pikler method